reactiveui-un-framework-mvvm-para-net-basado-en-reactivex

 .AsObservableList();

-So far this presentation of ReactiveUI, a very powerful MVVM framework with endless possibilities.
-As we said at the beginning, more than a framework, ReactiveUI represents a change in the programming philosophy.
+That concludes this presentation of ReactiveUI, a very powerful MVVM framework with endless possibilities.
+As we said at the beginning, more than a framework, ReactiveUI represents a change in programming philosophy.

 The learning curve is steep but, fortunately, the adoption of ReactiveUI is very scalable.
-It is not necessary to use everything that this framework offers from the beginning.
-We can start with the most basic functionalities, and gradually incorporate and take advantage of the more advanced ones.
+We don’t need to use everything this framework offers from the start.
+We can begin with the most basic functionalities, and gradually incorporate and take advantage of the more advanced ones.

-In any case, it is worth taking a look because for years this type of patterns has been the usual trend in programming, in different languages and platforms, both in desktop and web applications.
+In any case, it is worth taking a look because for years these types of patterns have been the usual trend in programming, across different languages and platforms, both in desktop and web applications.